sandi-racy/infiniteScroll/README.md

     </tr>
     <tr>
       <td>resultWord</td>
-      <td>The word that tell jQuery Infinite Scroll that all data have been loaded</td>
+      <td>The word that telling jQuery Infinite Scroll that all data have been loaded</td>
       <td>done</td>
     </tr>
     <tr>